-For our latest HP 4200 Jet Fusion printer, for example, that means an extensive testing period before we start using it for our customers.
+For our latest HP 4200 Jet Fusion printer, for example, that means an extensive testing period and machine validation before we start using it for our customers.

 That’s because we pride ourselves on being a ‘right first time’ manufacturer.
 We want the product to be as good as it can possibly be, first time, every time.